szaffarano/RF24SensorNet/README.md

   status of an attached switch.
 * **rgb**.
 Sends three values for red, green and blue channels.
 Used to control RGB lights, or fading lights.
+* **temp**.
+A temperature sensor.
+Currently only supports reading/sending temperatures, so it's not (yet) suitable for controlling thermostats.
+* **humid**.
+A humidity sensor.
+Sends relative humidity.

 ## Usage
 ### Sending messages